mattst/sublime-single-trailing-new-line/README.md

 #### Running Automatically

 The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline.
 This is disabled by default.
 It can be enabled for either all files or for only files of specific syntaxes.
-To enable it, the settings in the package's settings file must be changed. e.g.
+To enable it, the default settings in the package's settings file must be changed.

-- Installed using *Package Control* with Sublime Text v3 - *create the following file*:
-    - `Packages/User/SingleTrailingNewLine.sublime-settings`

-- Installed using *Package Control* with Sublime Text v2 or manually installed - *edit the existing file*:
-    - `Packages/SingleTrailingNewLine/SingleTrailingNewLine.sublime-settings`
+Most users will need to create the settings file; its location in your Sublime Text config `Packages` directory should be:

+    Packages/User/SingleTrailingNewLine.sublime-settings

-Most users will need to create the settings file; saving the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) is an easy way to do so.
+Saving the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) to that location is an easy way to create the settings file.

 There are 2 settings available: